+The Fund is exposed to currency risk from its investments in exchange traded funds/notes, derivative instruments and mutual funds.
 All underlying funds are denominated in Canadian dollars.
-However, the Fund is indirectly exposed to the risk that the value of foreign currency denominated financial instruments held by the underlying funds will fluctuate due to changes in exchange rates.
-The underlying funds may hedge some or all of their currency exposure.
+However, the Fund is indirectly exposed to the risk that the value of foreign currency denominated financial instruments held by underlying funds will fluctuate due to changes in exchange rates.
+The Fund and underlying funds may hedge some or all of their currency exposure.

-As at March 31, 2024, had the Canadian dollar increased or decreased by 5% relative to all foreign currencies, with all other variables held constant, net assets would have decreased or increased by approximately \$1,861 or 3.8% (2023 - \$534 or 4.1%) of total net assets.
+As at March 31, 2024, had the Canadian dollar increased or decreased by 5% relative to all foreign currencies, with all other variables held constant, net assets would have decreased or increased by approximately \$1,350 or 3.9% of total net assets (2023 - \$340 or 4.0%).
 In practice, the actual trading results may differ and the difference could be material.